jacarval/SeamCarve/README.md

 // To send data from the worker to the main thread use postMessage postMessage('a message');

-// To handle messages from the main thread in the worker set the event handler onmessage onmessage = function(e) {
+// To handle messages from the main thread in the worker set the event handler onmessage = function(e) {
   console.log(e.data) // e.data will contain your message
 }

-// Workers can import scripts from the same domain into their scope using importScripts importScripts('myScript1.js', 'myScript2.js')
+// Workers can import scripts from the same domain into their scope importScripts('myScript1.js', 'myScript2.js')
 ```